nasser/magic/README.md

 =====
 Morgan And Grand Iron Clojure

-A functional Clojure compiler for Clojure and the start of a standalone Clojure implementation for the CLr.
+A functional Clojure compiler for Clojure and the start of a standalone Clojure implementation for the CLR.

 Status
 ------